-The Company intends to manufacture Dermal Topical anti-HSV-1, anti-HSV-2, and anti-VZV drug candidates and drugs, as well as anti-HSV Eye Drops/Gels, Injectable and Oral FluCide, HIVCide, DengueCide, RabiCide as well as other drugs for pre-clinical animal studies and human clinical studies, in facilities owned by the Company, through human clinical trials of each of the clinical drug candidates.
+The Company intends to manufacture Injectable Coronavirus drug candidates and drugs, Dermal Topical anti-VZV anti-HSV-1, anti-HSV-2 candidates and drugs, as well as anti-HSV Eye Drops/Gels, Injectable and Oral FluCide, HIVCide, DengueCide, RabiCide and other drugs for pre-clinical animal studies and human clinical studies, in facilities owned by the Company, through human clinical trials of each of the clinical drug candidates.
 Our cGMP-capable manufacturing facility in Shelton, CT has sufficient capacity for supply of the pre-clinical and clinical batches needed for all of our drug candidates as and when they are anticipated to be needed.
 The Company may go to a cGMP third party provider for the final fill-and-finish of the clinical drug products if necessary.